equinor/radix-public-site/public-site/README.md

-This builds a Docker image `radix-public-site`, runs it in the container `radix-public-site_container`, mounts the local directory into `/site` in the container, and runs the `bundle exec jekyll serve` script, which builds and serves the site.
-It also watches for file changes and auto-rebuilds.
+This builds a Docker image `radix-public-site`, runs it in the container `radix-public-site_container`, mounts the local directory into `/site` in the container.

-You can see the site on http://localhost:4000
+You can see the site on <http://localhost:4000>

 Stop the server with Ctrl+C, but also run `docker-compose down` to clean up the Docker state.